 Where not otherwise specified, all companies are wholly owned.
-See the annexes to the Notes for a complete list of investments annexes to the Notes for a complete list of investments
+See the annexes to the Notes for a complete list of equity investments.

-2. Company names and the Group structure are up-to-date as of March 2021

-On 29 December 2020, finalized with a deed of transfer dated 14 January 2021, Autogrill Iberia S.L.U. was sold and is therefore no longer included in the organizational chart
+2 Company names and the Group structure are up-to-date as of March 2021.
+3 On 29 December 2020, finalized with a deed of transfer dated 14 January 2021, Autogrill Iberia S.L.U. was sold and is therefore no longer included in the organizational chart.